Nissan board fires Ghosn as chairman following arrest

 Ghosn and Kelly will remain on Nissan's board for now as that decision will be up to shareholders.
 No date has been set yet for a shareholders meeting.

-Ghosn, 64, is also chairman at Mitsubishi Motors Corp., a smaller Japanese automaker that's partnering with the Renault-Nissan alliance.
-It said it was scheduling a board meeting for next week.
+Ghosn is also chairman at Mitsubishi Motors Corp., a smaller Japanese automaker that's partnering with the Renault-Nissan alliance and plans to hold a board meeting next week.

-Ghosn and Kelly have been held at a Tokyo detention center since their arrests Monday.
+He has been held since his arrest Monday at a Tokyo detention center, under the same Spartan conditions as other detainees, Tokyo deputy prosecutor Shin Kukimoto told reporters Thursday.
+He gave few details about the case.

 Under Japanese law, suspects can be held for 20 days per possible charge without an official indictment.
 Additional charges can be tagged on, resulting in longer detentions.
 Neither has been charged so far.